HUMORCHAIN: Theory-Guided Multi-Stage Reasoning for Interpretable Multimodal Humor Generation: HUMORCHAIN Framework

 \subsubsection{Training Process}

 The model was fine-tuned with LoRA using humor-aware prompts to activate implicit reasoning.
-Initial supervised fine-tuning enabled binary humor prediction, but this approach limited flexibility.
+Initial supervised fine-tuning enabled binary humor prediction, but this approach was inflexible.
 To address this, we added a classification head that outputs continuous humor probabilities, allowing adjustable thresholds for acceptance.
 Setting the threshold to $0.66$ provided an optimal balance between precision and regeneration cost.
-This enhanced architecture improves precision and stability, enabling HUMORCHAIN to generate captions better aligned with human perception.